seanbutler/3DWebTechCourse/_worksheets/04-ShadowsAndLight.markdown

 - light.shadow.camera.near and far

 from the light position these two values define the volume within which obstacles must be to cast shadows. try experimenting with these values. shrink them and some of your torii should stop casting shadows.
 Again it pays to keep these values large enough to enclose the objects you need but small enough to exclude those for which you dont want to calculate shadows.

+## Step 4 - Experiment with the colours

+Take some time to change the colours of your lights.
+Also the colours of your materials.
+As we discussed last week the material and the light work together to create the final colours.
+The same is true of shadows.

 ## Exercises